 Company or individual details

-The Australian Competition and Consumer Commission (ACCC) has accepted a court enforceable undertaking from Telstra Corporation Limited (Telstra) in relation to Telstra’s decision to register with the Australian Communications and Markets Authority (ACMA) 315 radiocommunications sites in the 900 MHz spectrum band on 31 January 2022.
+The Australian Competition and Consumer Commission (ACCC) has accepted a court enforceable undertaking from Telstra Corporation Limited (Telstra) in relation to Telstra’s decision to register with the Australian Communications and Media Authority (ACMA) 315 radiocommunications sites in the 900 MHz spectrum band on 31 January 2022.

 The ACCC was concerned that the decision was made for the substantial purpose or had the likely effect of hindering Singtel Optus Pty Limited (Optus) in rolling out its 5G network.